GabeBecker2048/Sentiment-Stock-Comparision/README.md

 ### Flags

+- -nogui : Runs the program in CLI mode
 - -settings=directory/to/your/settings.json : Changes the settings file that you are using
 - -settingsmod [settingname]=[newsetting] : Changes a setting
-- -sentiment : Generates the news and sentiment report
+- -sentiment : Generates the news and sentiment report for the day
-- -stock : Generates the stock report
+- -stock : Generates the stock report for the day
-- -news : Only generates the news report
+- -news : Only generates the news report, without running an analysis of it.
-- -sentimentonly : Only generates the sentiment report.
+- -sentimentonly : Only generates the sentiment report
-Note: This will only work if the news report for the day has been generated.
+NOTE: This will only work if the news report for the day has been generated.

 ## Contributors
 - Gabe Becker, gabebecker2048@gmail.com, @GabeBecker2048
-- Wyatt Burch-Celentino, wyatt@wyatt.wyatt, @wyatthbc
+- Wyatt Burch-Celantino, wyatt@wyatt.wyatt, @wyatthbc
 - Sam Chapoton, sam@sam.sam, @samchapoton

 ## Copyright